Component-Specific Rule Writing

 Environment Setup & Dependency Resolution

 Initialize the testing environment before authoring rule logic.
-Install axe-core alongside framework-specific adapters like @axe-core/react or @axe-core/playwright.
+Install axe-core alongside framework-specific adapters like @axe-core/playwright.
 Pin dependency versions in package.json to guarantee deterministic execution across ephemeral CI runners.

-Configure rule registry paths in your test runner configuration.
-For Jest, define the setup file in jest.config.js.
-For Playwright, extend playwright.config.ts with custom fixture loaders.
+For Playwright-based testing, extend playwright.config.ts with custom fixture loaders.
 Create a dedicated fixtures/ directory containing static HTML snapshots of target components.

 These snapshots serve as baseline validation targets during local development and CI execution.
 Verify engine compatibility with your CI runner’s Node.js LTS version.
-Mismatched V8 engines frequently cause silent rule evaluation failures.
+Mismatched Node.js versions occasionally cause silent differences in how DOM APIs behave during rule evaluation.

 Rule Configuration & Context Filtering

 Component-scoped rules require strict boundary enforcement.
-Implement a matches function using document.querySelector or attribute selectors to restrict execution to targeted UI fragments.
+Implement a matches function using attribute selectors to restrict execution to targeted UI fragments.
 This prevents cross-component interference and reduces false positives.

 When validating localized interfaces, account for Internationalization & Localization Testing variations.
 Cross-reference locale-specific DOM attributes, such as dir="rtl" or translated aria-label values, to prevent context-aware assertions from breaking during regional deployments.